-- 101. A provider is expected to include an estimate of its investment in financial support in the fees, investments and targets (FIT) document.
-A provider should only include investment on financial support related to the delivery of the objectives in its access and participation plan.
-The OfS expects that a provider's financial support set out in the plan will be tightly targeted for students who are at risk of not experiencing equality of opportunity and provided to address specific barriers known to exist for certain student groups. - 102.
+- 101. A provider is expected to include an estimate of its investment in financial support in the FIT document.
+A provider should only include investment on financial support related to the delivery of the objectives in its access and participation plan. - 102.
+The OfS expects that a provider's financial support set out in the plan will be tightly targeted for students who are at risk of not experiencing equality of opportunity and provided to address specific barriers known to exist for certain student groups. - 103.
 A provider is expected to include an estimate of its investment in research and evaluation.
-This may include relevant staffing costs, the cost of gathering and analysing data, subscriptions to tracking services, and research projects. - 103.
-A provider may record the cost of evaluating and researching all stages of the student lifecycle within evaluation and research investment. - 104.
+This may include relevant staffing costs, the cost of gathering and analysing data, subscriptions to tracking services, and research projects. - 104.
+A provider may record the cost of evaluating and researching all stages of the student lifecycle within evaluation and research investment. - 105.
 The OfS does not require a provider to break down the source of funding for evaluation and research.
-A provider may include investment from any source providing it is evaluation and research that supports the delivery of the access and participation plan. - 105.
-A provider will be expected to report against the financial support and research and evaluation investment detailed in the fees, investments and targets (FIT) document in its Annual Financial Return submitted to the OfS.
+A provider may include investment from any source providing it is evaluation and research that supports the delivery of the access and participation plan. - 106.
+A provider will normally be expected to report against the access, financial support and research and evaluation investment detailed in the FIT document in its Annual Financial Return submitted to the OfS.